tmalik258/Express-Auth/README.md

 - **Login**: Allows users to log in using email and password.
 - **Email Verification**: Sends a verification token to the user's email after signup.
 - **Password Management**:
+  - Set password: Allows users to set a new password after email verification.
   - Forgot password: Sends a reset link to the user's email.
-  - Reset password: Allows users to reset their password with a valid token.
+  - Reset password: Users can reset their password with a valid token.
-  - Set password: Allows users to set a new password after email verification.
 - **Token-based Authentication**: Uses JWT tokens for secure authentication and session management.
 - **Check Auth**: Verifies the user's authentication status.